BitCurator/bitcurator-nlp-gentm/README.md

 ## Documentation

-Additional project information can be found on the BitCurator Access wiki page at https://wiki.bitcurator.net/index.php?title=BitCurator_NLP.
+Additional project information can be found on the BitCurator NLP wiki at https://github.com/BitCurator/bitcurator-nlp/wiki.

 ## License(s)